 The best time to go to Mexico is between December and April when there is almost no rain.
 But because this is high season, the prices for hotels will be (much) higher and it will be busier with tourists.
 November and May can be a good option if you want to avoid those crowds but take into account that you might have some rain and seaweed.
 We went to Tulum in June, actually because we found a very cheap flight from Amsterdam.
 But we were unlucky and had almost one full week of tropical storms.
 Also the beaches were full of seaweed.
 Yes, we just want to be real with you and not only share the best side of Tulum.

 There are over 6000 different cenotes in Yucatan alone.
 But Suytun cenote was our favorite cenote of all because of several reasons.
 The first reason is the magical light ray shining through a hole from the roof at a specific time.
 Also, the impressive stalagmites and stalactites are amazing to see and interesting for photography.
 Last but not least, it looks like this cenote is not that overrun by tourists as the others we went to.
 We were the only ones there which gave an extra magical feeling to the experience.
 Especially when I captured the light ray while Atiba was standing on the platform of the cenote.
 This was for sure one of our most exciting things to do around Tulum!
-If you want to read more about the best and most popular cenotes, then read this blog post.
+Find here more awesome cenotes in Tulum to visit.

 Getting there: Just a short drive outside of Valladolid, this cenote can be combined easily with the others around Valladolid.
 Drive all the way down the dirt road until you see a parking lot where you have to buy a ticket at the restaurant to enter the cenote.